sytang35/Sink-Or-Swim-Battleship/README.md

 # Sink-Or-Swim-Battleship
-BrainStation Capstone Project using React Native and React Hooks.
+A simple variation of Battleship Solitaire and Multiplayer Battleship using React Native and React Hooks.
 Currently under development - estimated completion date is Sept 14.

 To run application, run `npm install` to have the required dependencies and then `npm start` or `expo start`.
 The app is currently being developed using an Android Emulator (Pixel 3a) and may vary on iOS.